Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learning_section/jac_list.md

     --8<-- "examples/learning_section/jac_list.jac:241:247"
     ```

-Or you can use the **extend()** method, where the purpose is to add elements from one list to another list:
+Or you can use the **extend()** method, where the purpose is to add elements from one list to another list.

 **Code Example**
     ```jac linenums="1"